MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/migrate-okta-sync-provisioning-to-azure-active-directory-connect-based-synchronization.md

 Once you've prepared your list of source and destination targets, its time to install Azure AD Connect server.
 If you've opted to use Azure AD Connect cloud provisioning, skip this section.

-1. Continue with downloading and installing Azure AD Connect to your chosen server.
-Follow [this guide](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-install-custom).
+1. Continue with [downloading and installing Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-install-custom) to your chosen server.

 2. On the **Identifying Users** page, under the **select how users should be identified with Azure AD** select the radial for **Choose a specific attribute**.
 Then, select **mS-DS-ConsistencyGUID** if you haven't modified the Okta defaults.

 >[!WARNING]
 >This is the most critical step before selecting **next** on this page.
 Ensure that the attribute you're selecting for source anchor is what **currently** populates your existing Azure AD users.
-If you select the wrong attribute, you must uninstall and reinstall AD Connect to reselect this option.
+If you select the wrong attribute, you must uninstall and reinstall Azure AD Connect to reselect this option.

 ![image shows consistency guid](./media/migrate-okta-sync-provisioning-to-azure-active-directory-connect-based-synchronization/consistency-guid.png)